kuzzleio/kuzzle/docs/architecture.md

 ### Main core components

-* **Router Controller**: implements the 3 API routeurs, normalize input message and send them to the Funnel Controller
+* **Router Controller**: implements the 3 API routers, normalize input message and send them to the Funnel Controller
-* **Funnel Controller**: analyses input message and call the appropriate controller (see [API specitifcation](api-specifications.md))
+* **Funnel Controller**: analyses input message and call the appropriate controller (see [API specification](api-specifications.md))
 * **Admin Controller**, **Bulk Controller**, **Write Controller**, **Subscribe Controller**, **Read Controller**: handles input message (see [API specitifcation](api-specifications.md))
-* **Internal Components** : Any components used internally by controller to interact with services
+* **Internal Components** : Any components used internally by controllers and any other internal components to interact with services

 ### Hooks

-Hooks allow to attach some actions to some Kuzzle events.
+Hooks allow to attach actions to Kuzzle events.

 As an example, Admin, Bulk and Writer controllers emit a "data:create" event to handle writing actions through storage engine.
 This event will trigger the execution of the *add* method of the *write* hook, which will send the received message to the broker service.